Owner/ Operator LMIA-Based Work Permit

 This type of work/permit is often referred to as the Owner/Operator work permit.
 Let’s take a closer look at how it works.

 Any Canadian employer who wishes to employ a temporary foreign worker must first go through the Labour Market Impact Assessment (LMIA) process.
 Through this process, an employer obtains an authorization from the Government to bring a foreign worker to Canada.

 The purpose of LMIA is to make sure that before hiring a temporary foreign worker every effort was made to hire a Canadian citizen or a Canadian permanent resident.

-One of the most important requirements of the LMIA process is advertising.
+One of the most important requirements of the LMIA for employment process is advertising.
 The position has to be advertised in various online resources to provide proof that the recruiting effort took place, was extensive and covered many potential applicants from Canada.